- Reference the FAQs below for quick answers.

-To calculate the number of plugs required for a designated area, take the planting area in square feet and multiply in times the conversion factor of 0.44 (for spacing 18” on center), then divide by 72 (the number of plugs in a tray).
-For example, for 328 sf, multiply that area x .44: 328sf x .44 = 144 plugs / 72 = 2 trays.
+To calculate the number of plugs required for a designated area, take the planting area in square feet and multiply in times the conversion factor of 0.64 (for spacing 15” on center), then divide by 72 (the number of plugs in a tray).
+For example, for 675 sf, multiply that area x .64: 675 sf x .64 = 432 plugs / 72 = 6 trays.

 For efficiency purposes, we do not split plug trays, so if your area of coverage falls between full tray counts, you may choose to round up or down, either closing in the spacing or stretching it out.
-For example, if your planting area is 268 sf, 268 x .44 = 118 plugs, or 1.64 plug trays.
-In this case we would recommend rounding up to two trays; the extra plugs may be planted closer together in areas where faster coverage may be desired; for example, sloping areas or a section that may be either in poorer quality soil or in more shade.
+For example, if your planting area is 525 sf, 525 x .64 = 336 plugs, or 4.66 plug trays.
+In this case we would recommend rounding up to five trays; the extra plugs may be planted closer together in areas where faster coverage may be desired; for example, sloping areas or a section that may be either in poorer quality soil or in more shade.

 Prior to planting, all weeds should be removed by hand or killed with a non-selective herbicide.
-RoundUp (glyphosphate) is one such chemical; follow label instructions.
-For planting sites that have been neglected and may also have a large population of weed seeds in the soil, use of a pre-emergent herbicide can help reduce weed seedlings that will come naturally when such areas receive irrigation.
+RoundUp (glyphosphate) is one such chemical; consult with your local garden center and follow label instructions.
+For planting sites that have been neglected and may also have a large population of weed seeds in the soil, use of a pre-emergent herbicide can help reduce weed seedlings that will come naturally when such areas receive irrigation, but pre-emergent herbicides need be applied a good 4 months before Kurapia plug planting so as not to inhibit plug establishment.

 If Kurapia® is being used as a lawn replacement and invasive grasses such as Bermuda or Kikuyu are present, but sure to consult with your local garden center or a good internet reference as to how to properly get rid of these invasive grasses, which can spread below ground, above ground, and by seed.
 Don’t know if you have Bermuda or Kikuyu?
 Again, you may consult with your local garden center or a good online reference.